Cryptonite-MIT/Write-ups/KashiCTF-2025/pwn/leap_of_faith/README.md

 As you may notice we can simply jump to the line where it opens the flag and skip the argument check, the address for that is `0x4011ba`

-However when we do this on nc, we get nothing, The issue lies with fgets, which reads the content of file stream into an local variable, probably due to some stack alignment issue.
+However when we do this on nc, we get nothing, The issue lies with fgets, which reads the content of file stream into an local variable, probably due to some stack size issue because the flag size might override the return address.
 To remedy that we notice in the disassembly of main

 ```asm